International humanitarian law: The law of Geneva and the law of The Hague

-The Law of Geneva
+The law of Geneva

 Fritz Munch sums up historical military practice before 1800: "The essential points seem to be these: In battle and in towns taken by force, combatants and non-combatants were killed and property was destroyed or looted."
 In the 17th century, the Dutch jurist Hugo Grotius, widely regarded as the founder or father of public international law, wrote that "wars, for the attainment of their objects, it cannot be denied, must employ force and terror as their most proper agents".

 Humanitarian norms in history

 Even in the midst of the carnage of history, however, there have been frequent expressions and invocation of humanitarian norms for the protection of the victims of armed conflicts: the wounded, the sick and the shipwrecked.
 These date back to ancient times.

 In the Old Testament, the King of Israel prevents the slaying of the captured, following the prophet Elisha's admonition to spare enemy prisoners.
 In answer to a question from the King, Elisha said, "You shall not slay them.
 Would you slay those whom you have taken captive with your sword and with your bow?
 Set bread and water before them, that they may eat and drink and go to their master."

 In ancient India there are records (the Laws of Manu, for example) describing the types of weapons that should not be used: "When he fights with his foes in battle, let him not strike with weapons concealed (in wood), nor with (such as are) barbed, poisoned, or the points of which are blazing with fire."
 There is also the command not to strike a eunuch nor the enemy "who folds his hands in supplication ...
 Nor one who sleeps, nor one who has lost his coat of mail, nor one who is naked, nor one who is disarmed, nor one who looks on without taking part in the fight."

 Islamic law states that "non-combatants who did not take part in fighting such as women, children, monks and hermits, the aged, blind, and insane" were not to be molested.
 The first Caliph, Abu Bakr, proclaimed, "Do not mutilate.
 Do not kill little children or old men or women.
 Do not cut off the heads of palm trees or burn them.
 Do not cut down fruit trees.
 Do not slaughter livestock except for food."
 Islamic jurists have held that a prisoner should not be killed, as he "cannot be held responsible for mere acts of belligerency".

-Islamic law did not spare all non-combatants, however.
-In the case of those who refused to convert to Islam, or to pay an alternative tax, Muslims "were allowed in principle to kill any one of them, combatants or noncombatants, provided they were not killed treacherously and with mutilation".
+However, the prohibition against killing non-combatants is not necessarily absolute in Islamic Law.
+For example, in situations where an "enemy retreats inside fortifications and one-to-one combat is not an option", Islamic jurists have been unanimous as to the permissibility on the use of less discriminating weapons such as mangonels (a weapon for catapulting large stones) if required by military necessity but have differed with respect to the use of fire in such cases.